MarioRuiz/slack-smart-bot/README.md

 If you want to hide the routine executions use `add silent routine`.
 It won't show the routine name when executing.

+To see the last result of the execution you can call `see result routine NAME`

 Examples:
 >**_`add routine run_tests every 3h !run tests on customers`_**
 >**_`add routine clean_db at 17:05 !clean customers temp db`_**